ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 As a result, the two layers combine ES-DH with AES-KW and HKDF.

-This document re-uses the CDDL defined in Section 6.2.3 of
+This document reuses the CDDL defined in Section 6.2.3 of
 {{I-D.ietf-suit-firmware-encryption}} and the context information structure defined in Section 6.2.4 of {{I-D.ietf-suit-firmware-encryption}} although with an important modification.
 The COSE_KDF_Context.SuppPubInfo.other value MUST be set to "SUIT Report Encryption" when a